ozgur-git/NerdLauncher/README.md

 - use explicit intents to start the selected app in its own task.

 I added the followings to the standard code described in the book
-- add icon of each app to each list
+- add icons of each app to each list item.

 # Technology
 - Java